abenfield/SPOSE/README.md

-# LWP-POS (Lightweight PHP Point of Sale)
+# SPOSE (Simple Point of System Entity)

-TODO: Finish Project.
+SPOSE is a lightweight PHP-based Point of System.
 ## Installation

 **Requirements : A web server that support PHP and MySQL and have the ability to upload files to your web server.**